 As indicated, cauda equina syndrome may result from conditions such as disc herniation or spinal stenosis, depending on the location.
 Other causes include:

 - Tumors or lesions on the spinal cord or in the cauda equina

 - Hemorrhage, swelling, or infection of the spinal cord or the spinal meninges (a sheath of protective membranes that surrounds the cord itself)

 - A severe spinal injury, such as a fractured vertebra

 Many of the symptoms of cauda equina syndrome are similar to those of other conditions that cause lower back pain problems.
 If you experience the range of symptoms above—particularly the loss of bowel/bladder control—seek emergency medical attention immediately.

 In the event that your back pain is the result of a less-urgent condition and conservative treatment has not lessened your pain, your physician may suggest that you consider surgery.
 If this is the case, contact Laser Spine Institute.
 Our minimally invasive procedures have helped thousands of people find relief from back pain.
-When you contact us, we can provide you with a free review of your most current CT scan or MRI.
+Contact Laser Spine Institute today for your MRI review.